top of page

 • A demonstrated sincere interest in helping others.

-• Strong people and customer service type skills.
+• Strong people and customer service skills.

 • Strong written and verbal communication skills.

-• Reliable and detail-oriented.
+• Reliable and detail oriented.

 SALARY AND BENEFITS: